sv3nb/Automaton/README.md

 This will be a generic repository holding scripts and tools that don't belong to a any specific larger project.
 The code provided in this repo is based on various tasks and smaller projects encountered during my professional assignments.

-I will try to make the code as modular as possible so it can easily be re-used.

-The code will focus on various tasks related to network, cloud and cybersecurity.
+As usual there is a focus on tasks oriented towards networking, cloud and cybersecurity.